Radware/Radware-azure-arm-templates/README.md

 ### Known Issues
 All known issues are on GitHub at https://github.com/Radware/Radware-azure-arm-templates/issues.

+## Template information

+Descriptions for each template are contained at the top of each template in the README file.
+Please read the README file before deployment.
 ### Copyright

 Copyright 2020 Radware – All Rights Reserved